-This course introduces learners to the practice of project management in a team environment.
-Topics include project management life cycles, basic planning and scheduling, team management and control tools.
-Key issues include project goal and scope definitions, team composition and communication, risk and change management, rigorous tracking and project closeout.
+This course will focus on the practice of project management in a team environment.
+Topics include project management life cycles, basic planning and scheduling, team management, and control tools.
+Key issues include project goal and scope definitions, team composition and communication, risk and change management, rigorous tracking, and project closeout.
+(3 credits)

 This course meets certain CAHIIM competencies for HIM Majors.